Nnagarjuna55/Library_Management/Library Management.md

 ## 📁 Deliverables

-- Source code in a GitHub repo or ZIP file
+- Source code in a GitHub repo
 - `README.md` with:
   - Setup instructions
   - API documentation or Postman collection
   - Sample curl or HTTP request examples
+- A short demo video (3–5 minutes) explaining:
+  - How the app works (via Postman or curl)
+  - Key features implemented
+  -  Folder/project structure (briefly)
 ---

-## ⏱️ Suggested Timeline

-- Planning + Setup: 1–2 hours
-- Implementing core features: 4–6 hours
-- Testing & Documentation: 1–2 hours
-- Bonus features (optional): 1–2 hours
+All deliverables (code, README, demo video) should be submitted by end of **21st July 2025**

 ---